-In general, a borrower may have only one FHA loan at one time.
+In general, a borrower may have only one FHA mortgage loan at one time.
 If at some point they want to obtain another FHA loan then the first one needs to be paid off before applying for another one.
-However, there are exceptions to that rule according to The Department of Housing and Urban Development.
+However, there are exceptions to that rule according to The Department of Housing and Urban Development (HUD).
 They will allow a borrower to have two FHA loans but only under certain circumstances such as a bigger family size or because of job relocation.

 Although the general rule only allows a borrower to have one FHA loan at a time, HUD also allows borrowers to have multiple government insured mortgages under the right circumstances, depending on their individual situations and what has changed since the close of their first FHA loan.

 Exceptions to have more than one FHA Loan

 If a borrower finds themselves needing to relocate to a different area, they may be able to obtain another FHA loan if relocating would result in an unreasonable commute to their existing home.
 One example of needing to relocate would be for a new job.
 HUD has not determined what an unreasonable commute would be so it makes it a bit tricky and on a case by case situation.
 Most lenders say anything over an hour commute would be deemed reasonable.

 Another reason a borrower may be allowed to obtain a second FHA loan is if their family size has grown significantly since their first home purchase.
 The borrower first needs to prove that their existing living conditions no longer can meet the needs of their growing family.
 Such as if they currently have a two-bedroom home but the family triples in size, then they will probably qualify for another FHA loan.

 Requirements to have 2 FHA Loans